jmcerrejon/misapuntesde/src/2014/11/rplay-at-the-end-of-november-for-the-banana-pi.md

 ---
 id: 480
 title: rPlay at the end of November for the Banana Pi
+description: rPlay at the end of November for the Banana Pi
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2014-11-10 09:35:00